last updated: January 2023

 Should I retake the GMAT?

 - The admissions office asks you to retake the exam.

 - You’re a non-native English speaker and you score poorly on the verbal and writing sections.

 - You have little to no quantitative background academically or professionally, and score poorly on the math section.

 - Average GMAT scores tend to decline with age.
 Younger candidates are expected to score higher on their GMAT scores.

-- Those looking to break into management consulting post-MBA should definitely shoot for GMAT scores above 700.
+- Those looking to break into management consulting post-MBA should definitely shoot for GMAT scores above 700 and higher IR scores.